aws-samples/sample-analyze-bedrock-usage-and-quotas/README.md

 ```

 **Additional permissions explained:**
-- `account:ListRegions` - List enabled AWS regions (for `refresh-regions.sh`)
+- `account:ListRegions` - List enabled AWS regions (for `bin/refresh-regions`)
-- `bedrock:ListFoundationModels` - List all foundation models (for `refresh-fm-list.sh`)
+- `bedrock:ListFoundationModels` - List all foundation models (for `bin/refresh-fm-list`)
-- `servicequotas:ListServiceQuotas` - List all Bedrock quotas (for `refresh-fm-quotas-mapping.sh` and `refresh-quota-index.sh`)
+- `servicequotas:ListServiceQuotas` - List all Bedrock quotas (for `bin/refresh-fm-quotas-mapping` and `bin/refresh-quota-index`)
-- `bedrock:InvokeModel` - Invoke Claude models for intelligent quota mapping (for `refresh-fm-quotas-mapping.sh` only, restricted to Claude models)
+- `bedrock:InvokeModel` - Invoke Claude models for intelligent quota mapping (for `bin/refresh-fm-quotas-mapping` only, restricted to Claude models)
-- `bedrock:CreateInferenceProfile` - Create application inference profiles for testing (for `generate-test-data.sh` and `stress-test.sh` only)
+- `bedrock:CreateInferenceProfile` - Create application inference profiles for testing (for `bin/generate-test-data` and `bin/stress-test` only)

 #### Security Best Practices